Sturry link road

 As part of the Sturry link road scheme, there will be a road built that crosses both the railway and the Great Stour river.
 It would allow traffic to avoid the level crossing and support the planned new housing developments for Sturry and Broad Oak.

-The link road would start at a new junction on the A28 and head north across the Great Stour and railway line, see A-B on scheme plan (PDF, 856.5 KB).
+The link road would start at a new junction on the A28 and head north across the Great Stour and railway line.
 A combined viaduct solution is likely rather than individual bridges.
 This is because the ground conditions are poor and the Great Stour runs close to the railway.
 Also, the route the road can take is restricted.

 From the railway the road would turn east to connect back to the A291.
 Where the road runs will partly be influenced by the layout of the proposed housing development.
 The idea at this stage is for a junction in the area of (E) that would allow separate connections to be made to the A291 and A28.